 Sleep trackers can even alert you at the end of a sleep cycle (see Hack 2), so you can automatically wake up without having to pre-plan and calculate your cycles before going to bed.

 There are two main types of sleep trackers: wearable sleep trackers (including the Fitbit) and bed-based trackers that usually include a sensor that fits under your mattress or sheet.
 Wearable sleep trackers tend to be more costly, but they have the bonus of including overall activity trackers.

 28: Use a sleep mask

-Sleep masks also referred as eye masks, are effective at blocking out all light.
-It’s important to look for a mask that doesn’t allow any light to creep in from underneath the mask.
-Comfort is also important, as you don’t want something that feels heavy, tight or restrictive on your face while you’re trying to sleep.
-You can opt for an adjustable sleep mask to guarantee a proper fit.
+Sleep masks, also referred to as eye masks, are effective at blocking out all light.
+When you shop for one, look for a mask that doesn’t allow any light to creep in from underneath the mask.
+Comfort is also important, as you don’t want something that feels heavy, tight, or restrictive on your face.
+You can also opt for an adjustable sleep mask to guarantee a proper fit.

 Another factor to consider is the material of the sleep mask.
 If you have sensitive skin or a complexion that is prone to acne, you should seek out a mask that is made of natural fibers like cotton or silk.

 Alternatively, you can make a DIY mask without many issues.

 Find Out More: Sleeping Mask Benefits